-Asian stocks mixed after Wall Street health-care-led rally
+Global stocks mostly rise amid continuing outbreak worries

 “Central banks and authorities continue to step up measures to support the economy.”

-In Asia, the Monetary Authority of Singapore eased policy Monday, and the central bank of China has also cut a key interest rate.

-The S&P 500 rose 3.4% Monday for its fourth gain in the last five days.

-A surge for health care stocks led the way at the week’s open.
+Sentiment was brightened by news of potential developments in the fight against the coronavirus outbreak.

 Johnson & Johnson leaped 8% after saying it expects to begin human clinical studies on a vaccine candidate for COVID-19 by September.
 Abbott Laboratories jumped 6.4% after saying it has a test that can detect the new coronavirus in as little as five minutes.

 Stocks jumped last week after the Federal Reserve promised to buy as many Treasurys as it takes to get lending markets running smoothly and Capitol Hill reached a deal on a $2.2 trillion rescue package for the economy.